rigetti/grove/docs/vqe/vqe_example.rst

 Getting Started with VQE
 ========================

-Here we'll take you through an example of a very small variational quantum eigensolver problem.
+Here we will take you through an example of a very small variational quantum eigensolver problem.
 In this example we will use a quantum circuit that consists of a single parametrized gate to calculate an eigenvalue of the Pauli Z matrix.